Qumu (NASDAQ:QUMU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Qumu (NASDAQ:QUMU – Get Rating) in a report published on Wednesday morning.
+StockNews.com initiated coverage on shares of Qumu (NASDAQ:QUMU – Get Rating) in a report released on Thursday morning.
 The brokerage issued a sell rating on the technology company’s stock.

-Separately, Zacks Investment Research raised shares of Qumu from a hold rating to a buy rating and set a $2.00 price target for the company in a research report on Thursday, March 24th.
+Separately, Zacks Investment Research raised shares of Qumu from a hold rating to a buy rating and set a $2.00 target price on the stock in a report on Thursday, March 24th.

-Several institutional investors have recently made changes to their positions in QUMU.
-Harbert Fund Advisors Inc. raised its position in shares of Qumu by 24.0% in the 3rd quarter.
-Harbert Fund Advisors Inc. now owns 1,695,785 shares of the technology company’s stock valued at $4,206,000 after purchasing an additional 328,263 shares during the last quarter.
-Two Sigma Advisers LP raised its position in shares of Qumu by 341.5% in the 3rd quarter.
-Two Sigma Advisers LP now owns 221,200 shares of the technology company’s stock valued at $549,000 after purchasing an additional 171,100 shares during the last quarter.
-NorthRock Partners LLC raised its position in shares of Qumu by 147.4% in the 3rd quarter.
-NorthRock Partners LLC now owns 230,100 shares of the technology company’s stock valued at $776,000 after purchasing an additional 137,100 shares during the last quarter.
-Two Sigma Investments LP acquired a new position in Qumu in the 3rd quarter worth approximately $322,000.
-Finally, Millennium Management LLC acquired a new position in Qumu in the 3rd quarter worth approximately $264,000.
-40.48% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors have recently modified their holdings of QUMU.
+Harbert Fund Advisors Inc. boosted its holdings in Qumu by 24.0% in the third quarter.
+Harbert Fund Advisors Inc. now owns 1,695,785 shares of the technology company’s stock valued at $4,206,000 after acquiring an additional 328,263 shares in the last quarter.
+Two Sigma Advisers LP grew its stake in shares of Qumu by 341.5% during the 3rd quarter.
+Two Sigma Advisers LP now owns 221,200 shares of the technology company’s stock valued at $549,000 after purchasing an additional 171,100 shares during the period.
+NorthRock Partners LLC grew its stake in shares of Qumu by 147.4% during the 3rd quarter.
+NorthRock Partners LLC now owns 230,100 shares of the technology company’s stock valued at $776,000 after purchasing an additional 137,100 shares during the period.
+Two Sigma Investments LP bought a new position in shares of Qumu during the 3rd quarter valued at approximately $322,000.
+Finally, Millennium Management LLC bought a new position in Qumu in the 3rd quarter worth approximately $264,000.
+Hedge funds and other institutional investors own 38.32% of the company’s stock.

 Qumu Corporation provides tools to create, manage, secure, distribute, and measure live and on-demand video content for the enterprises.
 It offers software on a license, cloud-hosted software as a service, or term software license basis; and sells third-party hardware appliances, as well as provides maintenance and support, and professional and other services.